kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 As used in this part:

-*Advanced Flight Training Device* as used in this part, means a flight training device as defined in part 61 of this chapter that has a cockpit that accurately replicates a specific make, model, and type aircraft cockpit, and handling characteristics that accurately model the aircraft handling characteristics.
+*Advanced Flight Training Device* as used in this part, means a flight training device as defined in [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] that has a cockpit that accurately replicates a specific make, model, and type aircraft cockpit, and handling characteristics that accurately model the aircraft handling characteristics.

 *Core Curriculum* means a set of courses approved by the Administrator, for use by a training center and its satellite training centers.
 The core curriculum consists of training which is required for certification.
 It does not include training for tasks and circumstances unique to a particular user.